 7. Coconut Green Smoothie

 This coconut green smoothie can hydrate the body and replenish all the lost vitamin C, potassium, fiber, natural sugar, and antioxidants.
-To make the smoothie, all you’ll need is 1 banana, 1 cup of unsweetened Greek yogurt, a handful of beet greens, 1 tablespoon coconut oil, ½ cup strawberries, ½ cup coconut water, and ice.
+To make the smoothie, all you’ll need is 1 banana, 1 cup of unsweetened Greek yogurt, a handful of beet greens, 1 tablespoon of coconut oil, ½ cup of strawberries, ½ cup of coconut water, and ice.